-26 years of experience in criminal defense with a strong background in family law issues.
+27 years of experience as Criminal Defense Lawyer Allentown with a strong background in family law issues.
 Trained and employed by the former President Judge of Lehigh County.

 My main office is located in Allentown (Lehigh County).
-The focus of my legal practice is almost exclusively on criminal defense, and legal issues related to criminal defense, including Immigration, Children & Youth matters, and Protection from Abuse (PFA).
+The focus of my legal practice is almost exclusively on Criminal Defense Lawyer Allentown, and legal issues related to Criminal Defense Lawyer Allentown, including Immigration, Children & Youth matters, and Protection from Abuse (PFA).
 I am a solo practitioner and when you call me, you won’t have to go through multiple people to get to talk to me.

 Please note that I also keep a paralegal, private investigator, and translators (in Spanish and Arabic) available to me if needed.
 I speak Spanish and French myself.